Blockchain4openscience/blockdegree-frontend/README.md

 npm start
 `````
 and navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Once the app is loaded use the [example](https://github.com/ccastroiragorri/blockdegree/blob/master/degree-bnav2/README.md) to test the functionality of the business network.
+Once the app is loaded log-in with gmail account and create administrator then follow the instructions to create the certificate template, personalize the certificates and verify the certificates.
+Use the [example](https://github.com/ccastroiragorri/blockdegree/blob/master/degree-bnav2/README.md) designed for the hyperledger playground to test the functionality of the business network using the bna deployed onto fabric and the frontends.

 ## Destroy a previous set up
 After testing the bna desgined with Composer and deployed onto Fabric it is important to tidy up by stopping fabric.
 Navigate to the folder where you initially started the Hyperledger Fabric network.